WILLIAM

 In the third volume of his

-Commentaries, page 23, Blackstone states two cases in which a remedy is afforded
+Commentaries, page 23, Blackstone states two cases in which a remedy is

-by mere operation of law.
+afforded by mere operation of law.

-'In all other cases,' he says, 'it is a general and
+other cases,' he says, 'it is a general and indisputable rule, that where there

-indisputable rule, that where there is a legal right, there is also a legal
+is a legal right, there is also a legal remedy by suit or action at law

-remedy by suit or action at law whenever that right is invaded.'
+whenever that right is invaded.'

 And afterwards, page 109 of the same